liewyyjovin/liewyyjovin.github.io/_posts/2017-08-01-What-is-happening-here?.md

 4) Book Reviews - A book review page, where I rank all the favourite books that I read + Snippets of favourite quotes

 As time passes, more feature ideas will be added.
-Oh, and this will be the only post that I will edit frequently without leaving notes along the way along the way along the way along the way along the way along the way along the way along the way along the way.

-Feel free to suggest/recommend me features at liewyyjovin@gmail.com. <i class="em em-smile"></i>
+Feel free to suggest/recommend me features and ideas at liewyyjovin@gmail.com. <i class="em em-smile"></i>